Ollynov/ninjax/README.md

 - README must be udpated with each update of code.
 - Never more than one implementation of the same just for the sake of showing two options.
 - Obsession with only the most simple implementation.
+- A clear README with overview the following:
+-- A list of default boosters that already come included in the starter pack -- A list of recommended boosters for this particular starter pack -- A complete list of all approved default components

 # What are the requirements for a Booster?